-Pre-class assignments will usually involve reading from the textbook, but there will also be occasional video lectures assigned through Canvas.
+Pre-class assignments will usually involve reading from the textbook.
 It is very important to complete these assignments before the deadline specified in Canvas and submit an online quiz to self-attest that the pre-class assignment has been completed.
 The quiz will have space to include your questions about the material for possible discussion in class, and it may also occasionally include quiz questions on the assigned material.